redakker/nginx-php-letsencrypt-multidomain/README.md

 !!!
 This repo is under construction and testing !!!

 This Docker compose was ispired by [evgeniy-khist](https://github.com/evgeniy-khist).
-This repo uses some parts of his code.
+The solution uses some parts of his code.

-This repo contains a solution which covers Nginx with Php running possibilities for more than one virtual hosts (domains).
+This solution covers Nginx with Php running possibilities for more than one virtual hosts (domains).
 Each an every domain could have a Let's Encrypt certificate which are retrieved automatically.
-You need to fill up one environment file, run the docker-compose wait couple of minutes and you are done.
+You need to fill up one environment (docker.env) file, run the docker-compose wait couple of minutes and you are done.
 Sounds easy, right?
 It is.

 # Prerequisites
  - system which is running docker engine with docker-compose command